The List of Adrian Messenger: Production

 The List of Adrian Messenger is a relatively modern Golden Age type of mystery with an additional gimmick that was featured prominently in its advertising.
 A number of famous Hollywood actors were advertised to appear in the film heavily disguised in make-up designed by John Chambers: Tony Curtis, Kirk Douglas, Burt Lancaster, Frank Sinatra, and Robert Mitchum.
 During an epilogue the stars appear on-camera removing their disguises and revealing their identity.
 Curtis is revealed to have portrayed a street organ player; Lancaster removes the disguise of a female fox-hunt protester; Sinatra doffs the make-up of a gypsy horse-trader; Mitchum removes his disguise as the victim James Slattery; and Douglas sheds one of his make-ups at the close of a montage of several of the killer George Brougham's personas.

 In actuality, only Curtis, Mitchum, and Douglas performed in the body of the film.
 Lancaster and Sinatra only appear during the unmasking coda; their parts were portrayed by uncredited performers.
 Similarly, several of Douglas’ character's disguised personas were performed instead by character actor Jan Merlin, who was hired in secret and labored with the Universal make-up artists for nearly a year before shooting began, under sometimes painful conditions and with no attribution.
 Merlin later incorporated his experiences working on this production into a thriller novel, Shooting Montezuma (ISBN 1-4010-2823-3).

 There were several screenplay drafts, one by Vertigo co-writer Alec Coppel, before the final draft by Anthony Veiller, who receives sole screen credit.
-Elizabeth Taylor was scheduled to be one of the guest stars hidden under make-up in a disguised role.
+Elizabeth Taylor was scheduled to be one of the guest stars hidden under make-up in a disguised role-- a sailor called "Chesty.".
 She demurred after word was conveyed to her about the grueling process that applying and removing the disguise would involve.